MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 2. Write the access token acquisition logic.

 3. Return a token acquisition status to the SDK.

-When finished, the client must return a bool that indicates whether token acquisition was successful.
+When `AcquireOAuth2Token` is finished, the client must return a bool that indicates whether token acquisition was successful.

 >[!Important]
 > Applications won't ever have to call `AcquireOAuth2Token` directly.
 The SDK will call this method  when required.